April 2022

 April 19-27, 2022

 You can now easily visualize runs of a Databricks job with the new matrix view in the jobs user interface.
 The matrix view supplements the existing table view, and provides an overview of job and task run details, including the start time, duration, and status of each run.
-See View runs for a job.
+See View runs for a single job.

 Save time and resources when your Databricks job runs are unsuccessful